Monthly Archives: May 2010

 First Kansas Colored Infantry

-We all know the story of where the Civil War supposedly started right?
+colored infantry We all know the story of where the Civil War supposedly started right?
 Well maybe we should take into account the border wars between Missouri and Kansas prior to the 1861 statehood of Kansas.
-Pro and anti-slavery forces clashed regularly … Continue reading

 5 Comments